Category Archives: Trona News

 I recently learned that Ken, my classmate and friend, passed away and is buried in Trona.
 Ken and I spent a lot of time together when we were growing up.
 He died April 6, 2019 in Birmingham, Alabama.

-Ken was born 10 January 1943.
+Ken was born 10 January 1943 in Oklahoma.
 He was the son of Carl Tyre Hall (1901-1965) and Nora May Hall (1913-2002).
-Both of his parents are also buried in Trona.
+Both of his parents are buried in Trona.
 He had a sister, Virginia, and two brothers, Carl and Richard, who also attended Trona High School.

 After graduating Ken attended Brigham Young University for two years and while there he decided to interrupt his education and become a missionary for the LDS church in Chile for two and half years.
 After he returned from Chile he planned on getting a college deferment so he could continue his education, however, the LDS church failed to forward the letters the draft board was sending him and they had him listed as a draft dodger.
 This made him ineligible for a deferment and moved him to the top of the list to be drafted.

 His only other option was to enlist.
-I suggested that he try to get into the National Guard or reserves.
+A friend suggested that he try to get into the National Guard or reserves.
 The only reserves that will still taking enlistments at that time was the the Marine Corp Reserve.
-When he went to talk to the recruiter the recruiter convinced him that a 3 year enlistment would be better than 6 years in the reserve, I only heard from him once after he left for boot camp.
+When he went to talk to the recruiter the recruiter convinced him that a 3 year enlistment would be better than 6 years in the reserve.
+I only heard from him once after he left for boot camp.

 Someone else will have to fill in the rest of his life story from there.